Mental health during the COVID-19 pandemic: Spain

 Spain's outbreak started at the end of February.
 On March 14, 2020, the Spanish Government declared the state of alarm to limit viral transmission.
 However, by 9 April Spain reported the second highest rate of confirmed cases and deaths.
 36% of participants reported moderate to severe psychological impact, 25% showed mild to severe levels of anxiety, 41% reported depressive symptoms, and 41% felt stressed.
 A longitudinal study collected data pre-pandemic and during confinement.
 It reported direct and indirect effects of pre-pandemic cortisol on the changes in self-reported, perceived self-efficacy during confinement.
 The indirect effects were mediated by increases in working memory span and cognitive empathy.
+Other longitudinal study reported that older adults did not evidence higher emotional distress than during the initial lockdown.
+Furthermore, depression remained stable and anxiety significantly decreased.
+Older adults may adapt to the adverse pandemic impact by using more adaptive resources that reduce their distress.